 Zakat administrators refers to those who collect and distribute Zakat.
 An organisation which provides aid to a group of needy people, collects and distributes Zakat to them, can take a percentage of the Zakat to cover the salaries of the Muslim workers.
 The Shafi’i school limits this to 12.5% of the collected Zakat funds.In terms of who and what can be paid from this category, the scholars state that a Muslim administrator can receive his salary from the Zakat funds.
 For the Foundation, this means that trustees will allow up to a maximum of 12.5% of Zakat funds provided to a project to cover the costs of Zakat administrators for relevant projects.

 Al-Mu’allafah Qulubuhum: Reconciliation of Hearts

 Zakat was used as an incentive, a means of da’wah and to bring people closer to Islam and Muslims.
 The scholars have mentioned the following types of people who were given Zakat to soften their hearts and to draw them closer to Islam and the Muslims:

 • Those who were inclined to accepting Islam

 • Those who were enemies of Islam from whom harm was perceived

 Contemporary scholars state that the use of this category should be restricted to those in an Islamic government or a position of authority.
 Shaykh al-Qardawi mentions that a Zakat payer can only pay to ‘mu’allafah al-Qulub’ when no other category is available and within reach.

 The category of mu’allafah al-Qulub is the only category within which there is scope to give Zakat to a non-Muslim.
 However, this category is often disputed and there is very little research done on the contemporary application of this category.
-Therefore, a charity should avoid this category for the time being.
+Therefore, the Foundation should avoid this category until such time as the Trustees determine otherwise.